Sixth Army (United States): Sixth Army (I)

+World War II

+Sixth Army (II)

 The Sixth United States Army was activated in January 1943, commanded by Lieutenant General Walter Krueger.
 Under the code name Alamo Force, it assumed control of the majority of US Army units involved in Operation Cartwheel, the campaign to isolate and neutralize the Japanese base at Rabaul in New Britain.
 Following the completion of Cartwheel, Sixth Army joined the Australian Army and other US forces on the north coast of New Guinea.
 Similar in conception to the island hopping operations of the central Pacific, the object of the attacks was to land, establish a garrison and airfield which could support the next strike, and then move on.

-In September 1944, Sixth Army was relieved from operations in New Guinea by the Eighth United States Army.
+In September 1944, Sixth Army was relieved from operations in New Guinea by the Eighth Army.
 On 20 October 1944, X Corps and XXIV Corps, under Sixth Army, invaded Leyte in the Philippines.
 By December, Leyte was secured, and the Sixth Army was relieved again by Eighth Army to prepare for the invasion of Luzon.
 As a prelude to that invasion, the island of Mindoro was invaded by the Western Visayan Task Force comprising the 19th and 503rd Regimental Combat Teams.
 Sixth Army took part in the Invasion of Lingayen Gulf on 9 January 1945 with the subordinate units of I and XIV Corps.
 Sixth Army units fought south until they met up those of Eighth Army advancing from around Manila.
-Sixth Army then continued to clear the north of Luzon until the end of the war.
+Sixth Army then continued to clear the north of Luzon and confronted the Shimbu Group in the Sierra Madres until the end of the war.
 Sixth Army was to have provided the ground forces for the first phase of the invasion of Japan, though after Japan's early surrender Sixth Army was reassigned to occupation duty in Japan.
 Sixth Army returned to the United States in 1946, and was headquartered at the Presidio of San Francisco.

 After the war, Sixth Army took responsibility for training of Army forces from part of the continental United States.
 It was eventually inactivated in June 1995 due to force reductions.